Skip to content

 You want to...Install

-Test a terminal UI in Vitest@termless/test (includes xterm.js backend)
+Test a terminal UI in Vitest@termless/test (bundles the default xterm.js fixture)

 Use the core Terminal API without test matchers@termless/core + a backend (@termless/xtermjs, etc.)